-There are several cross- border websites that cater international brands.
+There are several cross-border websites that cater to international brands.
 Cross-border B2C e-commerce refers to a form of B2C (business to consumer) online purchasing where consumers can purchase foreign goods online via e-commerce platforms and marketplaces, such as kjt.com, Tmall Global, and others, who are set up to operate within special Free Trade Zones (FTZs) in China.
 Chinese consumers prefer buying imported products from Haitao websites.
-To learn about which Haitao is suitable for you brand please contact local marketing agency catering International brands.
+To learn about which Haitao is suitable for your to brand please contact a local marketing agency catering to International brands.

 Meeting Demand of Imported fruits in China on Taobao

 Taobao is owned by Alibaba Group.
 It offers the largest C2C e-commerce marketplace in China.
 Taobao allows registered or non-registered businesses to sell directly to consumers.
 Establishing a store on Taobao is virtually free but the online marketplace is ruled by small sole sellers who compete fiercely on price and honesty and authenticity is an unwritten rule of their trade ethics.
 Sellers with low budget and low-quality products opt for this platform.